Mandevilla laxa Chilean jasmine in pot

 Its voluble stems cling easily to all types of support and become woody at the base over time.

 Unlike Dipladenia splendens (Mandevilla splendens), Mandevilla laxa has deciduous foliage.
-Its green, elongated, almost heart-shaped leaves take on orange or bronze hues in autumn, before dropping off in winter.
+Its elongated, almost heart-shaped green leaves take on orange or bronze hues in autumn, before dropping off in winter.

 Flowering lasts several weeks, from June to October.
 White, funnel-shaped flowers with yellow centers appear in bunches at the tips of the branches.
 Their fragrance is reminiscent of jasmine, attracting pollinators and bees.